-When you are leading a lot of people, it often becomes overwhelming to choose between the plethora of choices available to you at any time.
+When you are leading many people, it often becomes overwhelming to choose between the plethora of choices available to you at any time.

 That’s what separates great leaders from good leaders.

 Great leaders don’t get paralyzed after looking at so many options.
-They can figure out and execute what’s really important.
+They can figure out and execute what’s essential.

 That’s why they are great, right?

-Sometimes, what happens is, what we think is “important” turns out to be “not that important.”
+Sometimes, what happens is that what we think is “important” turns out to be “not that important.”

 Most people make this mistake.

 Leaders are humans too.
 They also make mistakes.

 The author says:

 “It’s not how hard you work; it’s how smart you work.”